 The short answer is, no, you cannot buy ALDI shares.

 But you can invest in its competitors (more on that later).

 ALDI Nord and ALDI Sud: A Tale of Two Companies

-The two companies (ALDI Nord and Sud) are legally distinct entities and are registered separately.
+The two separate companies (ALDI Nord and Sud) are legally distinct entities and are registered independently.

 Nonetheless, they operate under the same brand name, frequently work together, and share an international website.